Giannnnnn/Giannnnnn/README.md

 Giovani Florek - Software Developer
-I live in Brazil and have over 5 years of experience as a software developer.
-At the moment, I feel that I have learned a significant portion of web concepts, and now Im currently starting to learn about embedded systems, studying electrical concepts, electricity, and electronic components.
+About myself: I live in Brazil and have over 5 years of experience as a software developer, graduated in Technologies in Systems Analysis and Development in the Federal Institute - Campus Farroupilha.
+At the moment I feel like learned a significant portion of web concepts, so now starting to learn about embedded systems.
+Studying electrical concepts, electricity, electronic components, microcontrollers and low level code (C, C++).
 My goal is to one day contribute to the open-source community in the development of brain-machine interface systems.  🖥️ 🧠 🦾